bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 Network Engineers have a great deal of experience in using a CLI to interact with network equipment.
 While the commands and features of ACI differ from traditional switch operating systems, such as IOS or NX-OS, the method of interaction is the same.

-To highlight this interface, we will log into the APIC and create a new VRF instance in ACI.
-In ACI, VRF’s are known as ‘Private Networks’ and they contained within a Tenant.
-Tenants in ACI define a logically separate space for both networks and operation.
+To highlight this interface, we will log into the APIC and create a new VRF instance.
+In ACI, VRF’s are known as ‘Private Networks’ and they are contained within a Tenant.
+Tenants in ACI define a logically separate space for networks and network administration.
 Each tenant contains its own networks on a separate Virtual Routing Forwarding instance.
-At this time we’ll just create an empty VRF inside a tenant to show case the use of the CLI.
+At this time we’ll just create an empty VRF inside a tenant to showcase the use of the CLI.

 - Open an SSH client, such as SecureCRT or Putty, and establish an SSH session with one of the IP addresses in the APIC cluster.
 - Provide the Username and password for your APIC